krunl86/webool_test/README.md

 - I have created network request separte from main app to provide same apis for other or sub apps if any we include in feature
 - I have made common widgets as well for separate package along with theme data and AssetManagement for icons and common images.
 - Also for routing management i have integrated GoROuter but have not done much user in this demo app as i have only one page to work on.

+# how to run project
+- clone projct from git url
+- move to root directory of project
+- go to webool_app folder
+- in terminal run " flutter run" command

 # In Last